OSInside/kiwi/doc/source/concept_and_workflow/profiles.rst

 The use of profiles is advisable to distinguish image builds of the same type but with different settings.
-In the following example, two virtual machine images of the vmx type are configured: one for QEMU (using the `qcow2` format) and one for VMWare (using the `vmdk` format).
+In the following example, two virtual machine images of the `oem` type are configured: one for QEMU (using the `qcow2` format) and one for VMWare (using the `vmdk` format).

 .. code:: xml